Shashwat-pati/Travel-Stay-website/README.md

 You may also see any lint errors in the console.

 ### `npm run build`
+Builds the app for production to the `build` folder.\

 Below is the attached images and Video description of the web-application build.💖